Important information - the value of investments and the income from them can go down as well as up, so you may get back less than you invest.

 The Fidelity Cash Fund is our best-selling fund this year.
 It is rated 1 out of 7 for risk and aims to track the SONIA interest rate benchmark.
 SONIA reflects the rate that banks pay to borrow sterling overnight from other financial institutions, and currently sits at around 4.2%.
 Please note this yield is not guaranteed.
 The Royal London Short Term Money Market Fund and the Legal & General Cash Trust are also favourites among our ISA and SIPP customers.

-Money market funds invest in different forms of short-term debt, including Treasury bills and certificates of deposit.
+Money market funds invest in different forms of short-term debt, including government bonds and certificates of deposit (a type of savings account that pays a fixed interest rate).
 Crucially, the holdings are very high quality, liquid, and diversified.
 This means the funds themselves are low-risk and stable.

 There are still risks involved, however.
 A money market fund is an investment, so could go down in value - even if the chances of this are slim.
 There are also different flavours of fund available.
 A short-term money market fund is typically lower risk than a standard money market fund, for example.